TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-getting-started.md

-          To learn more about the Appointments of the RadScheduleView take a look at the [Getting Started - Add/Edit/Delete Appointments](598C6122-0FC6-429B-BF7F-C512EE468432) topic.
+          To learn more about the Appointments of the RadScheduleView take a look at the [Understanding Appointments]({{slug:understanding-appointments}}) topic.
         [Understanding Appointments]({{slug:understanding-appointments}})